RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 `oc new-app jboss/infinispan-server:10.0.0.Beta3 --name=datagrid-service`

->NOTE: This will create a single instance of infinispan server the community version of the DataGrid.
+>`NOTE`: This will create a single instance of infinispan server the community version of the DataGrid.
 At the time of writing this guide, the infinspan client for Quarkus does not work with DataGrid, and Quarkus itself is also a community project.

 Once deployed you should see the newly created `datagrid-service` in your project dashboard as follows: